gunkl/ESP8266-Datalogger/README.md

 # TODO
 **piplot.py** - Some code cleanup
  * Make it easier to add new data, ie, cleanup how dataframes are generated.
+ * Instead of using Timezone corrected data, use UTC, and fix the timezones in the graph rendering.

 **esp8266_datalogger.ino** - Some code cleanup :-)
+ * Instead of using Timezone corrected data, use UTC, and fix the timezones in the graph rendering.
  * There's some leftover code from when I was just displaying the data on the display, including creating a line graph, which required an array of data.
 This can be updated and removed for the current usage.